menaleon/slam-2-diseno/readme.md

-# Multi-LMS Platform with Visual SLAM
+# Multi-SLAM Platform with Visual SLAM

 This project implements a modular platform that allows experimenting with different SLAM (Simultaneous Localization and Mapping) algorithms using monocular videos as input.
 It is designed to be interactive, visually appealing, and extensible.
 It also includes functionality to measure performance metrics such as CPU usage, memory, and execution time.